CIVILIAN CAREERS

 -

-Secondary employment will not be approved for Sheriff's Office personnel who have not successfully completed their probationary period
+Secondary employment will not be approved for FCSO personnel until successful completion of the probationary period

 -

-Candidates who were previously rejected may reapply for consideration, however those declined for reasons which assure another rejection will not be reconsidered
+Candidates who were previously rejected for FCSO placement may reapply for consideration; however, those declined for reasons that assure another rejection will not be reconsidered

 1) An evaluation of training and experience